drocheam/optrace/docs/source/details/tracing.rst

 It is important to note that :math:`s_{0z} = 0` is prohibited, as all rays are required to have a positive z-direction component.

-With the point :math:`P_f` known, the outgoing propagation vector :math:`s_0'` can be calculated as follows:
+With the point :math:`P_f` calculated, the outgoing propagation vector :math:`s_0'` is:

 .. math::
    s_0' = P_f - P = \begin{pmatrix} \frac{s_{0x}}{s_{0z}}f - x_0 \\ \frac{s_{0y}}{s_{0z}}f - y_0 \\ f \end{pmatrix}
    :label: refraction_ideal_s0

-Normalizing this vector gives us:
+Normalizing this vector results in:

 .. math::
    s' = \frac{s_0'}{||s_0'||}